Shorten that shower: Plattsmouth residents urged to save water while flooded plant is fixed

 “We’re drawing down on those towers fast,” Portis said.

-Under the water emergency order issued March 20 and still in place, the city is asking residents to voluntarily ration their water usage by 30%.
-Restaurants are asked to serve water only upon request, and to use single-serving plates and glasses to restrict dish-washing.
+Under the water emergency order issued March 20 and still in place, the city is asking residents to voluntarily decrease their water use by 30%.
+Restaurants are asked to serve water only upon request and to use single-serving plates and glasses to cut down on dishwashing.

-Watering lawns, filling swimming pools and washing cars remains prohibited.
+Watering lawns, filling swimming pools and washing cars remain prohibited.
 Businesses stepped up earlier this summer to fill the pool at Twin Rivers Water Park.

 Floods devastate Nebraska, Iowa in March 2019